TylerTemp/SaintsField/README.md

 Parameters:

-*   `string richTextXml` the rich text xml for the label
+*   `string richTextXml` the rich text xml for the label.
+Note: custom rich label tag created by this project only works in UI Toolkit mode.
 *   `bool isCallback=false` if it's a callback (a method/property/field)

 ```csharp